D474designs/mvp-starter/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  The market will be a younger demographic, who will enjoy a free, customizeable game.
+  The market will be a younger demographic, who will enjoy a free, customizable game.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  This game of snake allows you to customize your experience!
+  This game of snake allows you to customize your experience and save your high score!
-  Choose game colors, and starting snake size.
+  > Choose game colors, and starting snake size. write CSS alternative code to JavaScript

   Written primarily in JavaScript, the game is lightweight, and accessible to almost any user.

 ## Problem ##